MuselianiMariami/MuselianiMariami/README.md

 🔨 **Skills**: Proficient in Git and GitHub for version control.
 Experienced in utilizing NPM packages and Firebase for efficient development processes and collaborative work.

-🔥 **Passion**: Eager to take on new challenges, deliver high-quality projects within deadlines, and stay current with industry trends.
+🔥 **Passion**: always excited to tackle new challenges, ensure the delivery of high-quality projects on time, and keep up-to-date with the latest industry trends.

-🚀 **Goal**: To ensure exceptional user experiences in the projects I work on.
+🚀 **Goal**: To become FullStack MERN Developer.

-If you're looking for a dedicated and enthusiastic junior front-end developer with a strong focus on React and a talent for creating impressive user interfaces, I'd be thrilled to connect with you!
+If you're in search of an eager and passionate junior front-end developer, particularly skilled in React and adept at crafting captivating user interfaces, I'm excited to explore potential opportunities with you!

 ### 💻 Tech Stack:
 ![JavaScript](https://img.shields.io/badge/JavaScript-%23F7DF1E.svg?style=for-the-badge&logo=javascript&logoColor=black)